 Brand-inspired visual.
 The background image is used only in this popup and features one of Asphalte’s models.

 Easy to close.
 The closing button is clearly visible, so visitors can easily close the popup and continue browsing.

 4. Slide-in popup

 This non-intrusive popup is a great example of a signup form.
 As you can see, it’s displayed as a banner, so it allows visitors to continue browsing the website.
-This email popup type is also great for promoting sales and special offers because most visitors will see it.
+This email popup type is also great for promoting sales, various marketing campaigns, and special offers because most visitors will see it.

 5. Exit popup for cart recovery